Obsessive-Compulsive Disorder (OCD) Treatment

 Symptoms of OCD

-There are two main characteristics of OCD noted in the Diagnostic and Statistical Manual of Mental Disorders (DCM-5): obsessions and compulsions.
+There are two main characteristics of OCD noted in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5): obsessions and compulsions.
+Persistent obsessions trigger the need to engage in compulsive behaviors.

 Constant vigorous hand washing, for example, can cause broken and raw skin.
 More severe OCD might involve hair pulling, skin picking, or other forms of self-harm.